haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 Click on "Submit".
 </a>

 In a few seconds or a few minutes, ARCTIC-3D will return a set of clusters representing possible binding surfaces with respect to protein functions.
-Take a look at the “ARCTIC3D clustering” plot - you’ll see that some amino acids are found in the interfaces of the multiple clusters, e.g. 93-V - clusters 2, 3 and 4, while some residues are found only in a single cluster e.g. 105-R - cluster 2.
+Take a look at the “ARCTIC3D clustering” plot: you’ll see that some amino acids are found in the interfaces of the multiple clusters, e.g. 91-F - clusters 2, 3 and 1, while some residues are found only in a single cluster e.g. 105-R - cluster 3 only.

+_**NOTE**_ this ARCTIC-3D run was performed in September 2025 and thus used strucutes available online at that time.
+With the time, new structures of MDM2_human may became available, which may lead to the change in the number and numbering of clusters.
+So if you're running ARCTIC-3D in the future, don't be surprised if the output looks a bit different!

 <figure align="center">
 <img width="100%" src="/education/HADDOCK3/HADDOCK3-protein-peptide/png/arctic-plot.png">
 </figure>

-Inspect each of the 4 clusters by clicking on the corresponding tab.
+Inspect each of the 3 clusters by clicking on the corresponding tab.
 Click on the “Load model” to see visual representations of the interfaces.
 Can you spot a difference?

 <a class="prompt prompt-question">
 What is the most relevant cluster in our case?
 Pay attention to the protein function!